orbbec/OrbbecSDK_v2/examples/3.advanced.multi_devices_sync_gmsltrigger/README.md

 ### 2.**Running Configuration and Triggering Program**

-The program is located in the Example/bin directory of the orbbecsdk.
+The program is located in the Example/bin directory.

 Sample Configuration: 30FPS and Trigger Source Frequency of 3000